Kryohi/MD_project_template/README.md

 ## Prerequisites
 - Miniforge (previously Mambaforge) is recommended.
 You can download it from [here](https://github.com/conda-forge/miniforge#mambaforge).
 - A CUDA-enabled GPU is recommended, even though the script currently does not set up GROMACS/NAMD/Amber.
+- A .env file in the same directory as the script should be added, with the variables AUTHOR_NAME and AUTHOR_EMAIL.

 ## Usage
 To use the script, navigate to your project directory and run: